TrossenRobotics/agilex_limo_docs/index.rst

     Table.
 *   :doc:`tips_and_tricks` - These small guides are unrelated to the demos or the general operation of the robot, but may be helpful.
+*   :doc:`downloads` - Downloadable content related to the LIMO.

 Table of Contents:
 ==================